Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Season Stats

+- This season Lockett has 25 receptions (on 35 targets) for a team-high 390 receiving yards (78.0 per game) and three touchdowns.

+- So far this season, 24.6% of the 142 passes thrown by his team have gone Lockett's way.

-- Lockett (three red zone targets) has been the recipient of 23.1% of his team's 13 red zone pass attempts.
+- With three targets in the red zone this season, Lockett has been on the receiving end of 23.1% of his team's 13 red zone pass attempts.

 - The Seahawks have thrown the football in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
 This offensive attack ranks 14th in the NFL in points scored.